Professional Financial Management Advise: Zohar Batterywala

 IndiaP2P: So what will be your general advice to the investors?
 How should one go about investing?

 Zohar: My general advice to the investors is not to put all money in one place which surprisingly takes some education and convincing.
-I tell my clients, as per his or her earnings, age, expenses etc. she should not invest more than 25 to 30% in the stock market and the remaining in safer investment with highest possible returns.
+I tell my clients, as per his or her earnings, age, expenses, etc. they should not invest more than 25 to 30% in the stock market and the remaining in safer investments with highest possible returns.

-Diversify your investments across ETF, MFs, FDs, Peer to Peer Lending etc.
+Diversify your investments across ETFs, MFs, FDs, Peer to Peer Lending, etc.

 IndiaP2P: Is there something you wish retail investors understood better?